 - Estimating investment returns

-Calculators can remove guesswork and keep you focused on your goals.
+Calculators can remove the guesswork and keep you focused on your goals.

 Make a Shopping List